Comprehensive Guide to Customize your Llama2 ChatBot using LlamaIndex and Streamlit

 In this example, we will use HuggingFaceInstructEmbeddings.
 This is an instruction-finetuned text embedding model that can generate text embeddings tailored to any task (e.g., classification, retrieval, clustering, text evaluation, etc.) by simply providing the task instruction, without any finetuning.
 Instructor👨 ranks at #14 on the MTEB leaderboard!

-that split the text while respecting the boundaries of sentences.
+We will useSentenceSplitterthat split the text while respecting the boundaries of sentences.
 This function is used to break down large bodies of text into smaller sections, ensuring that sentences aren't split in the middle and making it easier to process or analyze text data in manageable portions.

-object, and then using it to construct an index and query.
+The most common usage for an embedding model will be setting it in the ServiceContextobject, and then using it to construct an index and query.
 The input documents will be broken into nodes, and the embedding model will generate an embedding for each node.
 Then, at query time, the embedding model will be used again to embed the query text.

 embed_model = HuggingFaceInstructEmbeddings(